nesquena/rabl/README.md

 end
 ```

-or event access an object associated with the parent model:
+or even access an object associated with the parent model:

 ```ruby
 node :location do |m|